 Waltham Forest Parent Forum is a friendly, voluntary group of parent/carers of children and young people with special educational needs and/or disabilities aged 0-25 in Waltham Forest.

 You will probably already have seen the government’s announcement about vaccinations for clinically extremely vulnerable people aged 12 – 15.
-On Monday the government committee on vaccinations and the Vaccines Minister, Nadhim Zahawi, announced that some clinically vulnerable young people aged 12-15 will now get access to the Covid vaccine.
+The government committee on vaccinations and the Vaccines Minister, Nadhim Zahawi, have announced that some clinically vulnerable young people aged 12-15 will now get access to the Covid vaccine.

 JOIN THE FORUM

 By joining The Parent Forum you will be able to add your voice and become part of a large parent group which is able to feedback parent carer views to key policy makers in the borough and to national organisations and bodies.

 Membership of The Forum is free and we do not ask anything of you unless you want to become involved in forum activities and consultations.
 Participation opportunities are published on our website.